ballerina-platform/module-ballerinax-mssql.driver/Package.md

 ## Package overview

-This Package bundles the latest MSSQL driver so that mssql connector can be used in ballerina projects easily.
+This Package bundles the latest MSSQL driver so that the mssql connector can be used in ballerina projects easily.

 ## Compatibility